juhu1705/locodrive/CONTRIBUTING.md

 ## Pull requests

 If you want to create a pull request, please use the given template for pull requests, name **all** the changes you have made and explain them shortly.
 Please add me to review the changes to make sure your changes work with an active `LocoNet` connection.
-Do not commit your changes before they are testet.
-If you have a model railroad with loco net yourself, and you have testet the changes made yourself, please add the specific log of the test to your pull request.
+Do not commit your changes before they are tested.
+If you have a model railroad with a `LocoNet` system yourself, and you have testet the changes made yourself, please add the specific log of the test to your pull request.